gyamfimartins/Code_Sample/README.md

 # Sport Results
-A simple android app that demonstrates consuming nested Json array and displaying them in chronological order.
+A simple android app that demonstrates consuming nested Json object and displaying them in chronological order.

 ## Table of Content
 - Description